 In general, brands can up their enforcement game by educating partner program managers about common types of advertising fraud and who in the industry they benefit.
 Avoid working with known bad actors by checking resources that list them and their violations, such as Ben Edelman’s website.
 Finally, search out trusted partners like BrandVerity that provide tools and services that help to verify offer placements and affiliate promotions.

-With compliance and communication behind us, we’re more than halfway through the TUNE In Framework.
+With partner program compliance and communication behind us, we’re more than halfway through the TUNE In Framework.
 That means the next installment in the series will focus on best practices for managing offers and campaigns.
 Check back in two weeks for Part 5!

 The TUNE Partner Marketing Platform is the industry’s most flexible SaaS solution for managing marketing partnerships across mobile and web.
 Start your 30-day free trial today, or send us your questions at [email protected].

 Learn how to plan, build, and grow cross-channel partner programs with our Ultimate Guide to Partner Marketing series.
 Follow along as we introduce strategies from the Ultimate Guide and bring them to life with real use cases from leading brands and advertisers.